Leo Hurwitz: Blacklisted

 In the 1950s and 1960s, while blacklisted for his strong left-wing political beliefs, Hurwitz continued to work as an independent film maker and, without credit, co-produced, directed and edited several segments for the Omnibus series on CBS.
+In 1953, he was hired as a consulting director and later editor of Salt of the Earth (1954), but left due to creative differences.

 In the mid-1960s, he and six other directors brought a lawsuit against the Directors Guild of America that resulted in a United States Supreme Court decision forcing the guild to remove a loyalty oath from its membership application.

 Eichmann trial and 1960s work

-In 1961, Hurwitz directed the television coverage of the Adolf Eichmann trial in Jerusalem, whose summary program, Verdict for Tomorrow, won Emmy and Peabody Awards.
+In 1961, Hurwitz directed the television coverage of the Adolf Eichmann trial in Jerusalem for producer Milton Fruchtman and Capital Cities Broadcasting Corporation, including the summary documentary Verdict for Tomorrow.
+Fruchtman and Capital Cities won a Peabody Award for the Eichmann trial in 1961, while Capital Cities was nominated for an Emmy Award for the trial in 1962.
 In the 2015 BBC television film The Eichmann Show, a dramatization of the trial and making of Verdict for Tomorrow, Hurwitz was played by Anthony LaPaglia.

 From 1964 to 1966 he made a group of films for National Educational Television, including Essay on Death, dealing with the assassination of President John F. Kennedy, The Sun and Richard Lippold and In Search of Hart Crane.